Skip to content

 Recommended format: <project_or_area>_<descriptive_suffix>

-• sase commit appends a numeric suffix such as _1 when it needs to make a new name unique
+• sase stitch create appends a numeric suffix such as _1 when it needs to make a new name unique.

 Examples: